 “Seeing you mirthful and well, little one, is the greatest joy I can know.
 Having you realize that no one will hurt you and you can do whatever you wish.”
-He took her small hands, gliding his thumbs over her delicate knuckles.
-The Cetra breathed deep, and she laid her head back, sealing summer green.
+He took her small hands, gliding his thumbs over delicate knuckles.
+The Cetra breathed deep and laid her head back, sealing summer green.
 “You can do whatever you wish, my Aeris…” Emerald burned along his lashes as the light bathed her uplifted face.
 “Nothing will be denied you ever again.”
 He kissed her brow as silver locks streamed to caress her cheek and throat.
 “What do you wish for, little flower?” he asked.

 “I want to live in your arms, gentle master.”

 “Done.”
 He released her fragile fingers to rewrap her back in his embrace.
 She laid one hand on his forearm in leather, and Sephiroth stretched his fingers.
 The muscles beneath played against her soft palm like a perfectly well-strung harp.
 She shook her head still fascinated by the amount of strength below her hand.
 A-And it’s for me.
 That’s what he says.
 All this power is for my use.
 She couldn’t believe it.
 It made no sense, but he had yet to feed her lies.
 She only need ask and he’d scoop her up as easily in one arm as two.

 “What else do you wish?”

 “I never want to be cold or hungry, great master.”
 She trembled, curling into his chest.
 “I-I always want to be warm.”